SanVerhavert/CJanalyses/README.md

 ## installation

-For instalation isntructions see the file jamovi module setup.R or the getting started tutorion of the [JAMOVI developers website](https://dev.jamovi.org)
+For installation instructions see the file ‘jamovi module setup.R’ or the getting started tutorial on the [JAMOVI developers website](https://dev.jamovi.org)